Park51: 9/11 families

 Judith Keane, whose husband was killed on 9/11, says "To punish a group of Americans who live in peace for the acts of a few is wrong.
 The worst atrocities in history found their base in fear of those who were different."

 Talat Hamdani, whose son was a first responder in the rescue effort and died in 9/11, co-wrote an article supporting the center in the interest of pluralism.
 She has also criticized the argument about sensitivity arguing that it was more about the legality of the situation and "our rights as Americans.
 We are protected under the Constitution.
 There is freedom of religion."
 Implying that the ban could be the thin edge of the wedge she said "You know, if it's one faith today, it's going to be another faith tomorrow.
 That is scary.
 And to scapegoat the Muslims for the acts of a foreign terrorist, that is – that is hatred."
 She went on "... if that argument is valid, then, by that token, Timothy McVeigh's actions also makes all Christians terrorists.
 So, that is wrong."

 The anti-war group September 11th Families for Peaceful Tomorrows, released a statement in support of the center, saying "we believe that welcoming the Center, which is intended to promote interfaith tolerance and respect, is consistent with fundamental American values of freedom and justice for all," adding it will be "an emblem for the rest of the world that Americans stand against violence, intolerance, and overt acts of racism and that we recognize that the evil acts of a few must never damn the innocent".

 Terry Rockefeller, whose sister was killed, said: "this doesn't insult her at all.
 This celebrates the city she loved living in.
 It is what makes America what we are."

-Sue Rosenblum, of Coral Springs, Florida, whose son Josh was killed in the WTC attacks on 9/11, said in reference to the planned center: "What are we teaching if we say you can't build here?
+Sue Rosenblum, of Coral Springs, Florida, whose son Josh was killed in the WTC on 9/11, said in reference to the planned center: "What are we teaching if we say you can't build here?
 That it's OK to hate?
 This is a country based on freedom of religion."